A Legal Toolkit for Women's Economic Equality

 Legal Checklist for Women’s Economic Equality

-This Checklist provides a synopsis of the 13 rights, protections, and benefits covered in this Legal Toolkit.
+This Checklist provides a synopsis of the 13 rights, protections, and benefits covered in the Legal Toolkit for Economic Equality.
 Some of these rights overlap—but the Toolkit is divided into 13 core areas for ease of reference.
+For example, the prohibition against sex and gender discrimination is an overarching prohibition that covers many of the individual prohibitions in the subsequent sections, which provide more detailed guidance.

 Download Checklist